minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

   $2 sudo systemctl start bitcoind
   ```

-* Grant the "bitcoin" group read-permission for the debug log file
+* Grant the "bitcoin" group read permission for the debug log file

   ```sh
   $2 sudo chmod g+r /data/bitcoin/debug.log
   ```

-* Return to the first terminal session to monitoring "bitcoind" by its log file now avaliable.
+* Return to the first terminal session to monitor "bitcoind" by its log file now available.
 You can exit monitoring at any time with `Ctrl-C`

   ```sh
   $ sudo tail --lines 500 -f /home/bitcoin/.bitcoin/debug.log